pubvis-GOSH/project_management/project_timeline.md

 The app will be developed between August 2023 - August 2024.

-By this time we aim to have a finished working pilot.
+We aim to have a finished working pilot by August 2024.

 ## Illustration development